 Yes.
 You will be able to rent a dolly.

-Other Helpful Moving Resources
+Other Helpful Relocation Resources With Moving Tips

-- Changing Address With The USPS – one of the most critical tasks to complete when you are buying and selling a home is to get your address changed with the post office.
+- Changing Address With The USPS – one of the most critical tasks to complete when buying and selling a home is to get your address changed with the post office.
 See how to go about making an address change in this helpful article.

-- Top moving company – another item that you will want to get squared away early is hiring a mover.
+- Top moving company – another item you will want to get squared away early is hiring a mover.
 See some of the best moving companies worth reaching out to for your move.

 - Moving container companies – if you are thinking about getting portable moving and storage, it will be smart to work with one of the best companies.
 See the highly-rated moving container companies.